microsoft/industry/telco/docs/telco-networking.md

 - In hub andd spoke networks, spoke VNets are typically connected to one hub VNet, but it is possible to connect a spoke VNet to two or more hub VNets via VNet peering.
 This network topology is called **multi-homed network**, and in this configuration, virtual machines in the spoke VNet can communicate through either hub virtual network to the on-premises network(s).

 ### Design Recommendations

+It is typically recommended to evaluate whether is possible to consolidate multiple VRFs over a single (or a small set of) ExpressRoute circuit(s).
+In this way, a network topology based on hub and spoke architecture or Azure Virtual WAN as recommended in Cloud Adoption Framework would be sufficient without the added complexity.
+If is not possible to consolidate multiple VRFs into a single (or a small set of) ExpressRoute circuit(s), evaluate which of the following alternatives would be suitable for your environment to connect multiple on-premises VRFs to Azure:

 - Use dedicated ExpressRoute circuits and dedicated ExpressRoute Gateways when end-to-end network isolation from an on-premises VRFs to Azure is required.
   - This approach not only ensures end-to-end network isolation from on-premises to Azure, but also, it overcomes the ExpressRoute connections limits described in the design considerations section above.
 - In Azure, connect virtual networks by using VNet peering when resources across different virtual networks need to communicate with each other.